+FIR 101 Aircraft Rescue and Fire Fighting

+40 Hour Basic (24/16)

-FIR 090 Aircraft Rescue and Fire Fighting 2.5 (24/16) Prerequisite: Employment as an airport fire fighter, or with a mutual aide fire company.
+Prerequisite: Employment as an airport fire fighter, or with a mutual aide fire company.

-This 5-day course covers fundamental training required by the FAA as described in FAR 139.319.
+This 40 hour course covers fundamental training required by the FAA as described in FAR 139.319.
 The course includes fire fighting equipment, aircraft types, engines, systems, live fires, fire fighting operations, fire fighter safety, extinguishing agents, and disaster planning.
 Practical fire fighting involving flammable fuel, laddering/extraction and self contained Breathing apparatus using an actual aircraft.
 Students are provided with the opportunity to utilize state of the art technology, equipment and techniques.
 Instruction begins in the classroom and evolves in the practical training exercises on various aircraft related topics.
 This course will prepare a student to receive a certificate of completion from Big Bend Community College and the Federal Administration.

-FIR 091 Aircraft Rescue and Fire Fighting
+FIR 102 Aircraft Rescue and Fire Fighting -Truck Operations